ycpcs/cs101-spring2017/labs/lab21.md

 ---
 layout: default
-title: "Lab 21: Complex numbers"
+title: "Lab 21: Boing! revisited"
 ---

-In this lab you will define a struct type to represent complex numbers, create accessor functions to add, multiply, and find the magnitude of complex numbers, and then implement an interesting computation using complex numbers.
+In this lab, you will implement an animation of a bouncing character using the console graphics functions, using a struct type to represent the current state of the animation and using *accessor functions* to perform operations.

 Getting Started
 ===============